Compressing LLMs with MoP: Mixture of Pruners: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Instituto de Ciência e Tecnologia Itaú (ICTi) and Programa de Bolsas Itaú (PBI).
 This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brasil.
 Process Number \#2023/11163-0.
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.
 The authors would like to thank grant \#402734/2023-8, National Council for Scientific and Technological Development (CNPq).
 Anna H. Reali Costa would like to thank grant \#312360/2023-1 CNPq.
+This work was partially supported by the Instituto Nacional de Ciência e Tecnologia em Inteligência Artificial Responsável para Linguística Computacional, Tratamento e Disseminação de Informação (INCT-TILDIAR - CNPq grant \#408490/2024-1).